Weimar culture: Social environment

-By 1919, an influx of labor had migrated to Berlin turning it into a fertile ground for the modern arts and sciences, leading to boom in trade, communications and construction.
+By 1919, an influx of labor had migrated to Berlin turning it into a fertile ground for the modern arts and sciences, leading to booms in trade, communications and construction.
 A trend that had begun before the Great War was given powerful impetus by fall of the Kaiser and royal power.
 In response to the shortage of pre-war accommodation and housing, tenements were built not far from the Kaiser's Stadtschloss and other majestic structures erected in honor of former nobles.
 Average people began using their backyards and basements to run small shops, restaurants, and workshops.
 Commerce expanded rapidly, and included the establishment of Berlin's first department stores, prior to World War I. An "urban petty bourgeoisie" along with a growing middle class grew and flourished in wholesale commerce, retail trade, factories and crafts.

 Types of employment were becoming more modern, shifting gradually but noticeably towards industry and services.
 Before World War I, in 1907, 54.9% of German workers were manual labourers.
 This dropped to 50.1% by 1925.
 Office workers, managers, and bureaucrats increased their share of the labour market from 10.3% to 17% over the same period.
 Germany was slowly becoming more urban and middle class.
 Still, by 1925, only a third of Germans lived in large cities; the other two-thirds of the population lived in the smaller towns or in rural areas.
 The total population of Germany rose from 62.4 million in 1920 to 65.2 million in 1933.